 - Long Range Planning: The FDOT and local governments conduct long-range transportation planning on an ongoing basis to identify and prioritize individual projects.

-- PD&E Study: During this step, various roadway improvement alternatives and their social and environmental effects are examined.
+- Project Development and Environment Study (PD&E): During this step, design concept options and their social and environmental effects are examined.

 - Design: During design, detailed construction plans are prepared.

-- Right-Of-Way Acquisition: This phase entails acquisition of necessary right-of-way, based on the construction plans.
+- Right-Of-Way Acquisition: This phase entails acquisition of any necessary right-of-way, based on the design plans.

 - Construction: The roadway is built during this phase.

-The US 19 project has completed the PD&E study phase and is moving into the design phase of the FDOT’s 5-step highway development process.
-A PD&E study assists the FDOT in determining the location, conceptual design and social, economic and environmental effects of the proposed improvement.
 During the PD&E study process, feasible alternatives are developed for roadway improvement projects.
 These “Build” alternatives are evaluated based on environmental, engineering and socioeconomic conditions, safety needs and public input.
-The need for additional right-of-way for stormwater and environmental mitigation is also evaluated during the PD&E study phase.
+The need for additional right-of-way for stormwater, floodplain compensation and environmental mitigation is also evaluated during the PD&E study phase.
+The “No Build”, or no improvements alternative, is considered to be a viable alternative and will remain so throughout the study.
+If the study results in a “Build” alternative being selected, the project may proceed to the next phase if funding is available.